scie-mon/Reconaming/README.md

 ### Run the bundled test dataset

 The repository includes small integration-test datasets under `test/`, including a species-tree-inference case in `test/spec_tree/` and supplied-species-tree cases in `test/provide_spec_tree/`.
-These datasets include test genome FASTA files, an IR GFF3, a species-input table, and—where relevant—outgroup genes or a supplied species tree.
+These datasets include test genome FASTA files, a GFF3, a species-input table, and—where relevant—outgroup genes or a supplied species tree.

 The following is the intended smoke-test pattern.
 Run it in a new output directory and set a deliberately modest GeneRax CPU allocation appropriate to the machine: